aliyun/terraform-provider-alicloud/website/docs/r/ssl_certificates_service_certificate.html.markdown

 * `cert` - (Required, ForceNew) Cert of the Certificate in which the Certificate will add.
 * `key` - (Required, ForceNew) Key of the Certificate in which the Certificate will add.
-* `certificate_name` - (Optional, ForceNew) Name of the Certificate.
-  This name without suffix can have a string of 1 to 63 characters, must contain only alphanumeric characters or "-", and must not begin or end with "-", and "-" must not in the 3th and 4th character positions at the same time.
+* `certificate_name` - (Optional, ForceNew) Name of the Certificate. `certificate_name` must contain only alphanumeric characters or "-", and must not begin or end with "-", and "-" must not in the 3th and 4th character positions at the same time.
 Suffix .sh and .tel are not supported.
 **NOTE:** One of `certificate_name` and `name` must be specified.
-* `name` - (Deprecated from 1.129.0, Optional, ForceNew) It has been deprecated from version 1.129.0 and using `certificate_name` instead.
+* `name` - (Optional, ForceNew, Deprecated since v1.129.0) It has been deprecated from version 1.129.0 and using `certificate_name` instead.
 * `lang` - (Optional) The lang.

 ## Attributes Reference

 The following attributes are exported:

-* `id` - The cert id.
+* `id` - The resource ID in terraform of Certificate.

 ## Import